mixxxdj/manual/source/chapters/microphones.rst

    Microphone input with software monitoring signal path

+Mixxx can be configured to run at low latencies by choosing a smaller :ref:`preferences-audio-buffer`, but there is no way to completely eliminate latency.
+Thus, if you use software monitoring, you will hear the microphone signal out of the speakers after you make sound into the microphone.
+Although latency is measured in milliseconds, even a few milliseconds of latency can be disorienting and distracting to hear, whether you are using the microphone for spoken announcements, vocals, or playing a musical instrument.

 .. _microphones-direct-monitoring:

 Direct monitoring
 -----------------
-To work around the issue of latency with :ref:`software monitoring <microphones-software-monitoring>`, most soundcards with microphone inputs have a feature called "direct monitoring".
-Soundcard manufacturers often refer to this feature as "zero latency monitoring" (although truly zero latency is physically impossible, the latency is so small it cannot be heard).
-Soundcards built into computers typically do not support direct monitoring.
+Direct monitoring with a :ref:`loopback input<microphones-loopback-input>` is the recommended way to use microphones with Mixxx for most users.
+To use direct monitoring, you need a soundcard that supports it.
+Most soundcards with microphone inputs support direct monitoring.
+A soundcard that also supports a loopback input is recommended for easier setup.
+Soundcards that come built into computers typically do not support direct monitoring.

-Direct monitoring routes the audio from the soundcard's inputs directly to its outputs to avoid the latency of sending it into the computer and back out.
+Direct monitoring routes the audio from the soundcard's inputs directly to its outputs to avoid the latency of sending it into the computer and back out with :ref:`software monitoring <microphones-software-monitoring>`.
 At the same time, the soundcard sends the input into the computer so Mixxx can record and broadcast it.

 .. figure:: ../_static/direct-monitor-signal-path.png